monolyth-php/improse/README.md

 a hash of key/value pairs with view data.
 Since the template file itself is declared in a protected member, customizing and extending views is trivial.

+### Global data
+Some data should be global for reference in other, technically unrelated views.
+The title of a page (rendered in a master template, set from a page view is a good example, but something like the selected menu item also applies).
+I.e., data set in a child view but rendered in a master view.
+Improse views contain a static property which is merged with your view-specific data for this:

+    <?php

+    class View
+    {
+        //...
+        static::$globalViewdata['title'] = $mypage['title'];
+    }

 ## Using views in views

 ### Master templates